illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 COPY in the Dockerfile copies files or directories from local to the docker container.

-ENTRYPOINT is a command that runs whenever we start a container (instance) of the container.
+ENTRYPOINT is a command that runs whenever we start a container.
 In our example it is a bash script that we copy into the the root directory of the docker image.
 We also make sure to change the [permission](https://linuxpip.org/chmod-x-explained-everything-you-need-to-know/) using chmod +x, to allow the docker containers to execute the bash scrpt.

 In our case the entrypoint script only changes the folder to mp2 and prints out a process is running.
 ```text